Could the Astros’ Catching Depth Spark a Trade with Philadelphia?

 What’s Next

-As offseason conversations heat up, keep an eye on how Philadelphia’s situation evolves.
+As offseason conversations heat up, watch how Philadelphia’s situation evolves.
 If their urgency increases, Houston could become a central player in the catching market.
 The Astros have been disciplined in trade discussions in recent years, but they’ve also shown a willingness to make strategic deals that protect long-term depth.

 This potential match with the Phillies is still speculative, but the logic is sound.
 When contenders need catchers, the Astros will always be part of the conversation.